-The amortisation expense for the year ended 31 December 2020 was EUR 68 million, offset by a reversal of EUR 68 million due to the disposal of buildings during the year, against an allocation net of reversal of EUR 67 million in 2019.

-Net impairment expenses on real estate investment recognised for the financial year 2020 amounted to EUR 10 million, identical to 2019.
+The amortisation expense for 2021 is EUR 74 million, partially offset by a reversal of EUR 24 million due to the disposal of buildings during the year, compared to an expense of EUR 68 million entirely offset by reversals in 2020.
+The allocation to provisions for impairment for the 2021 financial year amounted to EUR 3 million compared to EUR 10 million for the 2020.